Rise to Success: Career Highlights of James Patterson

 2016: Highest-Paid Author

-In 2016, James Patterson topped Forbes's list of highest-paid authors for the third consecutive year, with an income of $95 million.
+In 2016, James Patterson topped Forbes's list as the highest-paid author for the third consecutive year, earning an income of $95 million.

-In May 2017, it was announced that James Patterson would co-author a crime fiction book with former U.S. President Bill Clinton, titled 'The President Is Missing'.
+In May 2017, it was announced that James Patterson would co-author a crime fiction book, 'The President Is Missing', with former U.S. President Bill Clinton.

 The President Is Missing: A Novel